 Industrial measurement, process control, and automotive test are examples of applications where common-mode voltages, high voltage transients, and electrical noise are common.
 Measurement equipment with isolation can offer reliable measurements in these harsh environments.
 For medical equipment in direct contact with patients, isolation is useful in preventing power line transients from being transmitted through the equipment.

 Based on your voltage and data rate requirements, you have several options for making isolated measurements.
 You can use plug-in boards for laptops, desktop PCs, industrial PCs, PXI, panel PCs, and CompactPCI with the option of built-in isolation or external signal conditioning.
-You also can make isolated measurements using programmable automation controllers (PACs) and measurement systems for USB.
+You also can make isolated measurements using programmable automation controllers (PACs) and measurement systems for USB, Ethernet and wireless.

 Figure 2.
 Isolated Data Acquisition Systems